 - Can we provide our own catering and drinks?

-No, due to our conservation policies catering within the Royal Pavilion can only be supplied by your choice of one of our three local preferred suppliers.
+No, due to our conservation policies catering within the Royal Pavilion can only be supplied by your choice of one of our local preferred suppliers.
 All are familiar with the palace and offer a wide range of menu options and prices to suit all budgets and requirements.
-Download the Approved Caterers list for the Royal Pavilion & Museums [PDF]
+Contact us for more information.

 - Can we serve drinks in the gardens?

 No, the gardens are part of the ‘Designated Public Places Order 2001 for the St James Street Area of Brighton, East Sussex’, which prohibits the consumption of alcohol in public areas.

 No, unfortunately not, in line with many other historic venues conservation policies, we don’t allow the use of confetti of any kind (including bio-degradable, rose petals and rice) within the buildings and grounds.

 Download a copy of Royal Pavilion Weddings – Frequently Asked Questions